Asteria5675/BetterDiscordThemes/null/README.md

+This is called a `readme.md` for a reason.

 # Intro
 Null a discord theme originally created by Modder.
 The original version used `calc` and css variables based around HSL.